 There are a few reasons why the total available market (TAM) is still included in most pitch decks, even though it may be difficult to obtain an accurate estimate.

-First, the TAM provides a helpful way to think about the potential size of a market.
+First, large TAM provides a helpful way to think about the potential size of a market.

-Second, TAM can be used as a tool to help identify potential target markets.
+Second, TAM can be used as a tool to help identify potential customer segment.

 Finally, even if the TAM is not perfectly accurate, it can still provide valuable insights into the potential size and growth of a market.
 That is why there are other metrics like sam and som.